gflohr/Parse-Kayak/lib/Parse/Kalex.md

 ## Setting the Perl Package

-There are two ways for defining the namespace for the kalex methods and instance variables.
+There are two ways defining the namespace for the kalex methods and instance variables.

 You can use a [`%option` directive](#option-directives):